rollbar/rollbar.js/sdks/rollbar.js/README.md

 }
 ```

+The different types of events that we automatically capture are: `network`, `log`, `dom`,
+`navigation`, and `connectivity`.

+Network events are XHR and fetch requests.
+We store the status code, the url, and some timing events
+to determine how long requests take.

+Log events are calls to `console` and we simple store which console method was called and the
+arguments.

+DOM events are roughly clicks and inputs that are user generated.
+We store what element was
+interacted with and values for certain types of inputs.
+We do not store the values of inputs of
+password type.

+Navigation events use the information from `pushState` on browsers that allow for this and gathers
+to and from information.

+Connectivity events try to capture changes in network connectivity status when this is exposed by
+the browser.

 In addition to automatically captured events, it is possible to manually add events to the list of
 telemetry events via the `captureEvent` method: